parmes/solfec-2.0/README.md

 The orienting ideas:
 * update of FE technology
 * update of parallelism technology
-* continuous verification and validation
+* focus on verification and validation
-* simplificty
+* simplicity
 * ease of use